mozilla-services/screenshots/README.md

 ### Linting and Testing

-`npm run test` will run tests as well as eslint and [nsp](https://www.npmjs.com/package/nsp).
+`npm run test` will run tests as well as eslint.
 You can control the tests with the following shell/environment variables:
 - `MOZ_HEADLESS` - when this variable is set, the Selenium tests will run in [headless mode](https://developer.mozilla.org/en-US/Firefox/Headless_mode).
 - `SCREENSHOTS_BACKEND` - the server where the addon will try to save shots if the default http://localhost:10080 is not available or desirable.